 If you need help with doing any step, visit the Devices page, select your device, and find the steps.

 - Restart the device.
-Restart your device regularly to reconnect to the network, especially after travelling between towers.
+Restart your device regularly to reconnect to the network, especially after traveling between towers.

 - See the Coverage Map to ensure your area is within T-Mobile coverage.

 - If it's not, we cannot provide or guarantee service.